ranielhitan/RanielWs3-PageBot/README.md

 - You're Done
 ![](Screenshot_20241017-201238_1.png)
 **You can now use the bot to all users once they messaged you**

+## Admin Password for Restart Bot
+- Default Password is: ``ws3``
+## I RECOMMEND YOU TO CHANGE PASSWORD BY ENCRYPT OR PUT THE PASSWORD BY ENVIRONMENTS IF YOU DON'T WANT TO BE PLAYED AND FOOLED BY SOMEONE.
+## I'M WARNING YOU ⚠️
 ## Credits
   - This file is originally from muhammadoren's [Ai-Page-Bot](https://github.com/muhammadoren/Ai-Page-Bot).
   - **Joshua sy (deku)** - API